mozilla-services/docs/source/storage/apis-2.0.rst

 **POST** **https://<endpoint-url>/storage/<collection>**

-    Takes a list of BSOs in the request body and iterates over them, effectively doing a series of PUTs with the same updated version number.
+    Takes a list of BSOs in the request body and iterates over them, effectively doing a series of individual POSTs with the same updated version number.

-    Returns an object with details of success or failure for each BSO.
+    Each BSO record in the request body must include an "id" field, and the corresponding BSO will be created or updated according to the semantics of a **POST** request targeting that specific record.
+In particular, this means that fields not provided in the request body will not be overwritten on BSOs that already exist.

+    This request returns an object with details of success or failure for each each BSO.
 It will have the following keys:

     - **success:** a list of ids of BSOs that were successfully stored.
     - **failed:** an object whose keys are the ids of BSOs that were not